speedzjy/ridgeback_mapf/README.md

 - robot yaml prepare

 Create a clearpath folder in the home directory (~) along with subfolders for each robot.
-Place the following robot configuration file named robot.yaml in each subfolder.
-Note that the `ros2:namespace `field in the configuration file must follow the format rb_ followed by a number (e.g., rb_0, rb_1).
+Place the following robot configuration file named `robot.yaml` in each subfolder.
+Note that the `ros2:namespace `field in the configuration file must follow the format `rb_` followed by a number (e.g., `rb_0`, `rb_1`).

 ```
 serial_number: r100-0000